dabeale/StatueReconstruction/README.md

 The software is a similar approach to reconstruction as used in [1], although it requires a small amount of user input, and can also uses the objects depth in the segmentation model.
 The visual hull is computed using a probabilistic object segmentation, which leads to a smoother surface.

-[1] - "Automatic Object Segmentation from Calibrated Images" - Neil Campbell et al. In Proceedings 8th European Conference on Visual Media Production, 2011.
+[1] - "Automatic Object Segmentation from Calibrated Images" - Neill Campbell et al. In Proceedings 8th European Conference on Visual Media Production, 2011.

 ## Pre-requisites